ig3/srf/README.md

 Scheduling is very simple.

-Cards with seen = 0 are 'new'.
+Cards with interval = 0 are 'new'.
 They are only shown if workload permits.

-Cards with seen != 0 have been seen before.
+Cards with interval != 0 have been seen before.
 Seen is the epoch time of when they were last seen and due is the time they are due to be seen again.

 When a card is seen, it can be updated with one of four buttons: